-We worked and invested to welcome newcomers more than ever before.
+We worked and invested to welcome more newcomers than ever before.
 In one week alone, more newcomers were endorsed for permanent residency than in all of 2007.

-S. COADY: At the same time we supported workforce development for the jobs of today and tomorrow.
+At the same time we supported workforce development for the jobs of today and tomorrow.